bobbingwide/fizzie/README.md

 Contents:

-- Eleven templates
+* Fifteen templates
-- Twenty four template parts
+* Twenty five template parts

 The `block-templates` are: